Single trip or Annual, Golf, Winter Sports or Cruise; we’ve cover to suit you.

 Cover for every holiday you take in a year, almost anywhere in the world (up to 31 days at a time).Find Out More

 If you fancy the adrenaline rush of a skiing holiday you'll need to add on our Winter Sports Cover.Find Out More

 If you are going on a golf holiday why not check out the benefits of our Golf Insurance Cover.Find Out More

 If you're taking to the seas on a cruise, you'll need to add on our Cruise Cover.Find Out More

 Gadget insurance extends the standard cover for your gadgets.Find Out More

 What level of cover do I need?

-With Admiral Travel Insurance you can choose from Admiral, Admiral Gold or Admiral Platinum Cover.
+Choose from three tiers: Admiral, Admiral Gold or Admiral Platinum cover.

 Cancellation or cutting short your trip